dharmikmehta26/Tutorialclassproject/README.md

 5.Data Modeling
 6.Model Deployment

-Most of data science beginners know about creating and best accurate model but doesnt know how to deploy the model in real time production. so here i have tried doing the deployment of app with help of heroku platform.I am still in a learning phase so many of app styling codes have refered from google project.
+Most of data science beginners know about creating a best accurate model but doesnt know how to deploy the model in real time production. so here i have tried doing the deployment of app with help of heroku platform.I am still in a learning phase so many of app styling codes have refered from google project.

 For deployment :-